pingcap/docs-cn/tiup/tiup-component-cluster-scale-out.md

 tiup cluster scale-out <cluster-name> <topology.yaml> [flags]
 ```

 `<cluster-name>`: the name of the cluster to operate on.
-If you forget the cluster name, you can check it with the `cluster list`<!-- (/tiup/tiup-component-dm-list.md) -->command.
+If you forget the cluster name, you can check it with the [`cluster list`](/tiup/tiup-component-dm-list.md) command.

-`<topology.yaml>`: the prepared topology file<!--(/tiup/tiup-dm-topology-reference.md) -->.
+`<topology.yaml>`: the prepared [topology file](/tiup/tiup-dm-topology-reference.md).
 This topology file should only contain the new nodes that are to be added to the current cluster.

 ## Options